 Self-Paced Online Training (SPOT)

-In Fall 2022, ITS is launching the SPOT program in response to demand for an ongoing, sustainable version of the long-standing Course Design Institute (CDI) and the more recent Flexible Course Design Institute (Flex-CDI).
-SPOT is a brand new program designed to make available the best elements of the CDI and Flex-CDI to a wider audience and with greater autonomy.
+In Fall 2022, ITS launched the SPOT program in response to demand for an ongoing, sustainable version of the long-standing Course Design Institute (CDI) and the more recent Flexible Course Design Institute (Flex-CDI).
+The SPOT-CDI program is designed to make available the best elements of the CDI and Flex-CDI to a wider audience and with greater autonomy.

 All participants will: